cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SURFWATER-EN.md

 # Context

-CS Group responsabilities for SurfWater, dynamic monitoring of water surfaces are as follows:
+CS Group responsabilities for Surfwater, dynamic monitoring of water surfaces are as follows:
 * Specification, design, development, maintenance
 * Calibration and validation